 In the context of getting information, the second-generation farmers in Dokur and Aurepalle went to the market themselves and acquired information from traders on an individual basis or at the most in groups of two.
 The first-generation farmers along with the rest of the farming groups asserted that they relied more on the Agriculture Department than the private companies for information regarding agricultural inputs and market conditions.
 There was a lot of enthusiasm among the second-generation farmers in Dokur regarding dairy farming, as they had obtained information regarding the same from a private dairy company which was close to their village.
-There was, however, no mention of seeking any form of assistance from the Krishi Vigyan Kendra (KVK)14 in either of the two villages.
+There was, however, no mention of seeking any form of assistance from the Krishi Vigyan Kendra (KVK)15 in either of the two villages.

-All categories of farmers (small, medium, large) considered private seed companies as important since they were the primary source of improved seed varieties that were highyielding or could survive extreme climatic conditions.
+All categories of farmers (small, medium, large) considered private seed companies as important since they were the primary source of improved seed varieties that were high-yielding or could survive extreme climatic conditions.
 They also considered KVKs (Krishi Vigyan Kendra) and agricultural departments as useful for acquiring information on agriculture-related issues but not as important as seed companies.
 Where Kanzara and Shirapur were concerned, most respondents got their information and purchased inputs from the private seed companies.
 Their main source of information regarding prevailing market conditions were the shopkeepers that sold the seeds, the middlemen and sometimes the television.
 Eighty per cent of the farmers acquired agriculture-related information from private agencies.
-The marketing of produce was done on an individual basis by the farmers through middlemen.
+The marketing of come from the cities.
+15 Krishi Vigyan Kendra (KVK) is a project of Indian Council for Agricultural Research for testing and transfer of Agricultural technologies to bridge the gap between production and productivity and to increase self employment opportunities among the farming communities.
+The trainings offered here follow the principles of "Learning by doing" and "seeing is believing".
+As per the mandate of the ICAR, KVKs are supposed to be present in every state and every block in India and in close proximity to villages in the particular block.
+The translation of the same would be Farmer Science and Training Centers produce was done on an individual basis by the farmers through middlemen.
 Unlike in the AP villages, the second-generation medium farmers in Kanzara were forthcoming about approaching the KVKs, though the first choice for advice on agricultural inputs and crop varieties was ICRISAT.